So, you’ve decided to start blogging. Congrats!

 11. SEO (Search Engine Optimization)

-SEO isn’t exactly fun, if I’m being honest, but it is a requirement if you want people to find your blog and those articles you spent so long writing.
+SEO isn’t exactly fun, if I’m being honest, but it is a requirement for veterans and new bloggers if you want people to find your blog and those articles you spent so long writing.

 Also, SEO is a lot easier than people realize.
 Definitely check that article out for more depth.